nonviolent-action-lab/crowd-counting-consortium/ccc_data_dictionary.md

 - **notes**.
 Miscellaneous additional information about the event as noted by the coder. *Misc.* or *Misc* in the source data for 2017-2020; *notes* in source data for 2021-.

-- **final**.
-Binary indicator of whether or not CCC identifies the data for that month as "finalized."
-1 = yes, 0 = no. Note that this does not necessarily mean the existing records will not be changed or no new records will be added.

 - **lat**.
 Latitude of locality in which the event took place, as resolved by Google Maps Geocoding API.

 - **lon**.
 Longitude of locality in which the event took place, as resolved by Google Maps Geocoding API.